Campus Assault and Relationship Education

-The University’s Sexual Misconduct Policy and Procedures applies regardless of race, color, creed, religion, age, sex, gender, national origin, marital or parental status, sexual orientation, citizenship status, veteran status, disability, gender identity or expression, genetic predisposition, carrier status, or any other basis prohibited by law.
+The University’s Sexual and Related Misconduct Policy and Procedures applies regardless of race, color, national origin, religion, creed, age, disability, sex, gender, gender identity, gender expression, sexual orientation, familial status, pregnancy, predisposing genetic characteristics, military status, domestic violence victim status, criminal conviction, or any other protected class recognized under federal, state, or local law.

-In addition, this policy applies to conduct that takes place on campus, off campus, and at Fordham University-sponsored programs or events, including Fordham University-sponsored study abroad programs or Fordham University academic, learning, and service programs located at off-campus sites.
-This policy also covers conduct that takes place off campus that occurs in the context of an education program or activity of the University and covers conduct that takes place off campus that has a continuing effect on campus or in an off-campus education program or activity.
+In addition, this policy applies to conduct by all students, faculty, staff, and administrators taking place on campus or at Fordham University sponsored programs, activities, or events, including study abroad programs and academic, learning, and service programs located at off-campus sites.
+This policy also covers any conduct that has a continuing effect on campus or in an off-campus education program, activity, or event sponsored by the University.

 Fordham University supports this policy through educational instruction on prevention, counseling, and medical support services.
 Educational programs include but are not limited to campus-wide distribution of the CARE brochure; online training for new students; new student orientation programs related to sexual violence; the CARE core program for new undergraduate students; peer education workshops on topics that include the nature of sexual misconduct and dating violence, keys to prevention, and coping with the aftermath of an assault; public safety presentations; residential life presentations; bystander intervention and sexual assault awareness programs; individual and group counseling; and other support services.

-Fordham University responds to all sexual offense, stalking, and domestic or dating violence incidents with a trained response team that includes public safety; the dean of students; the Title IX coordinator; the deputy Title IX coordinator; the offices of residential life, health services, and counseling services; and off-campus resources as needed.
+Fordham University responds to all sexual and related misconduct incidents with a trained response team that includes public safety; the dean of students; the Title IX coordinator; the deputy Title IX coordinator; the offices of residential life, health services, and counseling services; the Office of Human Resources as appropriate, and off-campus resources as needed.

-Fordham University will enforce its policy on sexual offenses through internal student conduct procedures that are fair, prompt, and impartial.
-Student conduct cases will be handled by the respective dean of students on each campus (or the dean’s designee) who receives annual Title IX and sexual misconduct training.
+Fordham University will enforce its policy on sexual and related misconduct through internal student conduct procedures that are fair, prompt, and impartial.
+Student conduct cases will be handled by the respective dean of students on each campus (or the dean’s designee) or the Deputy Title IX Coordinator, all of whom receive annual Title IX and sexual misconduct training.